shanesturrock/bioit/docs/Applications.md

 Then they can connect to the server using the default port an RDP client expects.

+Another couple of nice programs are `ncdu` and `baobab` both of which allow uers to see how much disc space they're using.

+    sudo yum -y install ncdu baobab

 ## List of applications and instructions on building them

 * [abyss](abyss.md)